PowerShell/platyPS/docs/Update-MarkdownHelp.md

 ```

 ### -LogPath
-Specifies a file path for log information.
+Put log information into a provided file path.
-By default, the cmdlet writes the VERBOSE stream to the log.
+By default, VERBOSE stream is used for it.

 ```yaml